divinity-m/Anti-Gravity/dev_logs.md

  - Left path of level 8

-# Day 25 - Friday | In class work #
+# Day 25 - Friday | In class work & At Home Work #
 I completed the rest of the level 8, both the left and right path.
 I wanted to make a level 9, but I think it would be incredibly challenging to top the effort I put into level 8, so I'll end it there and just make a "thanks for playing" type of level for level 9.
 I also want to spend more time on the titlescreen and make a level-selection menu.

+### At Home Work
+Made level 8's ending look pretty.
+I designed the area around the portal to look like a grassy level to signify the end of the cave levels.
+This required the use of grassy-level type blocks which did have collisions, because of this, I added a `collisions` property to the blocks class so I can freely toggle on and off collisions for every block.

 ### Things Added:
- - Finished the left and right path of level 8
+ - Finished the left and right path of level 8 and made it look pretty